-My research interests are in algorithms and theoretical computer science, particularly approximation algorithms, online algorithms, and algorithmic game theory.
+My research interests are in algorithms and theoretical computer science, including streaming algorithms, sketching, approximation, and online algorithms.

 Do Capacity Constraints Constrain Coalitions?

 Michal Feldman and Ofir Geri

 ACM Transactions on Economics and Computation (TEAC), 2016

 A preliminary version appeared in the Proceedings of the 29th AAAI Conference on Artificial Intelligence, 2015